Shigenori Tōgō: Personal life

 In 1922, despite the strenuous objections of Tōgō's family, he married Carla Victoria Editha Albertina Anna de Lalande (nee Giesecke 1887-1967), the widow of noted German architect George de Lalande (1872-1914) who designed numerous administrative buildings in Japan and its empire, including the Japanese General Government Building in Seoul.
 Their wedding was held at the Imperial Hotel in Tokyo.
 His wife had four daughters and one son from her first marriage, Ursula de Lalande, Ottilie de Lalande, Yuki de Lalande, Heidi de Lalande and Guido de Lalande; together they had one daughter named Ise.

 In 1943 Ise married Fumihiko Honjo, a Japanese diplomat, who, out of respect for his wife's family, adopted her surname Tōgō.
-Fumihiko Togo (1915-1985) later served as the Japanese Ambassador to the United States from 1976 to 1980.
+Fumihiko Tōgō (1915-1985) later served as the Japanese Ambassador to the United States from 1976 to 1980.
 The couple's son Kazuhiko Tōgō (born 1945) is a Japanese diplomat and scholar on international relations.